A Leader's Guide to Giving and Receiving Effective Feedback

 Summing up

-As we’ve explored, understanding the purpose of feedback, overcoming common challenges, recognising biases, mastering delivery techniques, and honing active listening skills are all essential steps toward creating an environment where constructive dialogue thrives.
+Understanding the purpose of feedback, overcoming common challenges, recognising biases, mastering delivery techniques, and honing active listening skills are all essential steps toward creating an environment where constructive dialogue thrives.